Skyluker4/UnityAssetReplacer/GUIDE.md

 https://user-images.githubusercontent.com/10624379/164995749-40c29bcf-1c83-4eeb-9357-048f14e72b72.mp4

 Finally, we make sure that the specified member of the assets are replaced successfully.
-Then the older asset bundles are delted and the modified one is renamed to the original name.
+Then the older asset bundles are deleted and the modified one is renamed to the original name.
 All the extraction folders are modified folders can be deleted as well.

 The modified asset bundle is not compressed, but it does not need to be.
 If you would like to compress it after, you can use UABE to do so.